Yuri Rytkheu: Plot

 The novel begins with the first woman, Nau.
 She lives in harmony with nature, amongst the birds and beasts of her coastal home.
 She is alone, until one day she spots the giant whale, Reu, swimming in the ocean.
 She feels an instinctual pull towards him, and begins to awaken to the world around her and, for the first time, feel herself to be separate from it.
 The whale Reu shape-shifts into the form of a man.
-Reu and Nan are attracted to one another, and they sleep together.
+Reu and Nau are attracted to one another, and they sleep together.
 After each time they see one another, Reu turns back into a whale.
 This continues as the days shorten and the seasons turn towards the winter.
 Reu tells Nau that he has to leave her each night, because he would have to remain on land forever if he did not return to the ocean before the sun set.
 On the day that the winter’s ice has almost reached the shore, Reu returns to the land—this time, for good.
 He picks life with Nau over life as a whale with his brothers and father.
 Reu and Nau set about building a shelter and gathering provisions for the winter.
 Nau is pregnant; soon after the ice breaks in the lagoon, she goes to the water and gives birth to whale calves.

 Reu and Nau raise their children, and Nau hopes all the while that they will eventually become people, like their father did.
 Reu makes a boat out of walrus skins, and the couple take to the sea.
 Reu sees his whale brothers, and tells Nau of something his mother told him—that all the people who live by the sea are descended from whales who became human after falling in love with humans.
 Reu and Nau release their now-grown whale children to the care of Reu’s whale family.
 Soon after, Nau gives birth to twin boys.
 The couple continues to have children, and their village—the Shingled Spit—grows.
 Reu becomes an old man, and dies, happy with the human life he has led with Nau, and ready to go to the world beyond the clouds.
 Nau grieves as her sons send their father back through the winter ice, into the sea.